How to install Flash on an Android phone or tablet

 When Google released Android 4.1 Jelly Bean in 2012, Flash support found itself on the cutting room floor, no longer downloadable in the Google Play Store and dropped from the mobile platform.
 Convenient for watching TV on your phone or playing a slew of online games, Flash was an application that set the Android ecosystem apart from iOS, for better and worse.

-More: Microsoft plans to lock Adobe Flash in a cage and throw away the key

 Android users today operate their phones out-of-the-box sans Flash, yet many still want a way to get the software platform back again.
 Luckily, Adobe realized this and now allows Android users to download its Flash player directly from the company’s website.
 Because Flash is no longer supported on Android devices, you won’t find any security updates, bug fixes, or official support.
-You may experience stability issues when downloading and using Flash, too, many of which worsen when using modern devices running KitKat, Lollipop, and Marshmallow.
+You may experience stability issues when downloading and using Flash, too, many of which worsen when using modern devices running more recent versions of Android like Marshmallow, Nougat, Oreo, and Pie.

 That said, read on if you’re still set on installing Flash on your device.